onflow/fcl-js/packages/decode/README.md

 **Decoding a Response, with a Custom Decoder using Regex Lookup**

-You can specify Custom Decoders to be executed on types tested against with a Regex expression.
+You can specify Custom Decoders to be executed on types tested against with a regular expression.
-To denote a Regex expression, write the key for that custom decoder between two slashes.
+To denote a regular expression, write the key for that custom decoder between two slashes.
 Note that only global search is suppoted at this time.

 ```javascript